hfanieng/nowplaying_rb_blt_udp/readme.md

 - Rekordbox 7.0 from AlphaTheta (formerlery known as Pioneer DJ)
 - Pro DJ Link enabled Hardware (XDJ-XZ, RB-DMX-1)
 - 3rd Party Software (Beat Link Trigger from Deep Symmetry)
-- UDP as protocol vom clojures driven BLT to Python
+- UDP as protocol from clojures driven BLT to Python
 - Python scripts to bring the data from BLT via UDP into an UI